Battle of Guadalajara: Aftermath

-The CTV may have lost the battle because Franco did not start a side offensive, from Jarama toward Alcalà de Henares, as agreed on March 1 with General Roatta.
+The CTV may have lost the battle because Franco did not start a side offensive, from Jarama toward Alcalà de Henares, as agreed on 1 March with General Roatta.
 After seeing that the Nationalists were not attacking, the Republicans were able to redeploy the troops facing Jarama to meet the Italian offensive.
 Later, when faced by General Roatta, Franco tried to excuse himself saying that his Generals ignored his orders to advance.
 It is possible he used the Italian troops as cannon fodder to gain time to regroup his troops, exhausted after Jarama.
-This is explained by the Franco's fear towards the Italians and their attitude to win the war "alone", forcing the Caudillo's war leadership.
+This is explained by Franco's fear of the Italians and their desire to win the war "alone".
 This also explains the ungrateful songs against the Italians which despite all were decisively contributing with personnel and equipment to the nationalist cause.

 Analysis

 British historian Paul Preston identified factors contributing to the Italian debacle: